jochym/qecalc/DOC/sphinx/introduction.rst

 several Calcs based on lists of these Tasks.
-One convenient example is the class Converger in qeutils directory  which can be  used to converge such properties as 'total energy' and 'single phonon' with respect to any iterable variable of pw.x config file.
+One convenient example is the class Converger in qeutils directory  which can be  used to converge such properties as 'total energy' and 'single phonon' with respect to many iterable variables of pw.x config file.

 Please, read INSTALL file for installation instructions and/or go to the project's documentation at http://docs.danse.us/AbInitio/espresso/qecalc